dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 * Use [Entity Framework (EF) Core](/ef/core/).
 * Include a package reference to [Microsoft.Extensions.Diagnostics.HealthChecks.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.Extensions.Diagnostics.HealthChecks.EntityFrameworkCore/).

-`AddDbContextCheck<TContext>` registers a health check for a `DbContext` (`TContext`).
+`AddDbContextCheck<TContext>` registers a health check for a `DbContext`.
+The `DbContext` is supplied as the `TContext` to the method.
 An overload is available to configure the failure status, tags, and a custom test query.

 By default: